aarontran/snr-filaments/agenda.md

    desired diffusion coefficients.
 2. Check outliers by hand (why did the fits go wonky), and check manual error computation speed. (barely relevant anymore)
-3. regenerate tables for regions-6 fits (also damping tables)
 4. Generate Kepler tables and run full model fits
 5. ODE solving, simple model with damped B-field.
 Not likely to do much, esp. if our full model comes up correct...